Create OAuth Application

 }3.
 Update Token via refresh_token

 The refresh_token has a longer validity period (180 days).
-When the refresh_token expires, the user needs to re-authorize.
+When it expires, the user must re-authorize.

-grant_type: Indicates the authorization mode, fixed value isrefresh_token, required.refresh_token: The refresh token received earlier, required.
+grant_type: Authorization mode, required, fixed valuerefresh_tokenrefresh_token: The refresh token received earlier, required

 POST /oauth2/token HTTP/1.1